fxnoob/speech-recognition-toolkit/README.md

 `previous`: Say 'previous' to navigate to previous element (mimics tab navigation).

 `undo all`: Say 'undo all' to undo everything on current page upto 20 depth.

+`Arrow`: Say 'Arrow left' to type left arrow key. (play 2048 game with your voice on https://play2048.co/ by saying arrow left , arrow right, arrow up, arrow down).

+`Go to`: Say 'Go to facebook.com' to open new tab for facebook.com

 #### Note:
 Commands name changes according to the selected language.